datanav/docs/technical/hubspot-hubspot.rst

      - "string"

-HubSpot Contact to Hubspot Company
+HubSpot Contact to HubSpot Company
 ----------------------------------
-Before any synchronization can take place, a link between a HubSpot Contact and a Hubspot Company must be established.
+Before any synchronization can take place, a link between a HubSpot Contact and a HubSpot Company must be established.

-A new Hubspot Company will be created from a HubSpot Contact if it is connected to a HubSpot Quote, Quotedealassociation, Quotecompanyassociation, Quotecontactassociation, or Quotequotetemplateassociation that is synchronized into Hubspot.
+A new HubSpot Company will be created from a HubSpot Contact if it is connected to a HubSpot Quote, Quotedealassociation, Quotecompanyassociation, Quotecontactassociation, or Quotequotetemplateassociation that is synchronized into HubSpot.

-Once a link between a HubSpot Contact and a Hubspot Company is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Contact and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Contact and a Hubspot Company:
+The following properties are synchronized between a HubSpot Contact and a HubSpot Company:

 .. list-table::
    :header-rows: 1

    * - HubSpot Contact Property
-     - Hubspot Company Property
+     - HubSpot Company Property
-     - Hubspot Data Type
+     - HubSpot Data Type

 HubSpot User to Hubspot Contact